peter/content-api-performance-test/README.md

-# Performance Test of Example Node.js / Go / Elixir / Ruby CRUD API with SQLite or Postgres
+# Performance Test of of Single Server CRUD API with SQLite or Postgres (Using Node.js / Go / Elixir / Ruby)

 The motivation for these performance tests was to figure out if you can get sufficient performance with SQLite running in a single process on a single server.
 The use case I had in mind was a CMS backend (or similar type of app) exposing a classic CRUD/REST API.